EllaBrands/stanDev/ODE-Integrator-Support.md

 src/stan/math/functions/ho2.hpp
 ```

 The latter approach, `ho2.hpp`, is about 5 times as efficient, and also provides error control.

 The issue we have now is that we can't define this coupled system by reverse-mode auto-diff because we only have a single auto-diff stack.
+This problem can be overcome by just using the top of the auto-diff stack, but that will require us to enhance the derivative propagation algorithm to take in a stack position at which to stop the propagation.

 ## Example: Harmonic Oscillator

-This is based on the <a href="http://www.boost.org/doc/libs/1_53_0/libs/numeric/odeint/doc/html/boost_numeric_odeint/tutorial/harmonic_oscillator.html">harmonic oscillator example</a> from <a href="http://www.boost.org/doc/libs/1_53_0/libs/numeric/odeint/doc/html/index.html">Boost's odeint package</a>.

 ### Defining the System of Equations